MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-cost-adjustment.md

 The following are secondary purposes, or functions, of cost adjustment:

-* Invoice finished works orders:
+* Invoice finished production orders:

   * Change the status of value entries from **Expected** to **Actual**.
   * Clear WIP accounts.
-For more information, see [Design Details: Works Order Posting](design-details-production-order-posting.md).
+For more information, see [Design Details: Production Order Posting](design-details-production-order-posting.md).
   * Post variance.
 For more information, see [Design Details: Variance](design-details-variance.md).
   * Update the unit cost on the item card.